Frequently Asked Questions

 We do accept students as young as 16 on a case by case basis into our program with the permission and signed release from a guardian.

 What should I do to prepare for the course?

-Depending on the course you choose there are a variety of on-line pre learning modules that can be taken to give you some basic foundations.
-These will be supplied to you once our application is complete.
+Depending on the course you choose there are a variety of online pre-learning modules that can be taken to give you some basic foundations.
+These will be supplied to you once your application is complete.